Ryan1491/BSE_Template_Portfolio/index.md

 [![Milestone 1](https://res.cloudinary.com/marcomontalbano/image/upload/v1659481958/video_to_markdown/images/youtube--cIgtUEMW-1w-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=cIgtUEMW-1w "Milestone 1"){:target="_blank" rel="noopener"}

+# Bill of Materials

+This table contains all the items needed to recreate the project.
+It contains the item, quanitity, price and where to buy the item.

 # Solar Panel Sun Tracker - Phone Charger Code

 Below is the code I used to make the project operational.
 The code is through arduino and the photo-resistors detect the amount of light which can be seen in the serial monitor and depending on the amount of light one photo-resistor receives the servo motor will move toward that direction.